One morning not long ago, when I was dropping my son off late at pre-school, all of his classmates were…

 Note: The foregoing is not a complete list of all Alimony factors, just the primary ones.

-2. How Spousal Support and Alimony Pendente Lite are Calculated:
+2. How Spousal Support and Alimony Pendente Lite are Calculated in Pennsylvania

-As discussed above, Spousal Support and Alimony Pendente Lite are calculated in Pennsylvania based on a mathematical formula.
-That formula was modified, effective January 2019, due to the elimination of the federal deduction for support paid to a spouse or former spouse pursuant to a divorce.
+As discussed above, Spousal Support and Alimony Pendente Lite are calculated based on a mathematical formula.
+That formula was modified January 2019, due to the elimination of the federal deduction for support paid to a spouse or former spouse pursuant to a divorce.

-For couples without minor children (where there will be no child support order), the new formula requires taking 33% of the obligor’s monthly net income (the obligor is the spouse with the higher net income) and subtracting 40% the obligee’s monthly net income (the spouse with the lower net income).
+In this circumstance, there will be no child support order.
+The new formula requires taking 33% of the obligor’s monthly net income (the obligor is the spouse with the higher net income) and subtracting 40% the obligee’s monthly net income (the spouse with the lower net income).

-Monthly net income includes income from any source, including wages, salaries, commissions, bonuses, interest, rental income, etc. The only items that are deductible from the parties’ monthly gross incomes to arrive at the parties’ monthly net incomes are taxes, (federal, state, local, FICA) and mandatory deductions, such as union dues.
+Monthly net income includes income from any source, including wages, salaries, commissions, bonuses, interest, rental income, etc. The only items that are deductible from the parties’ monthly gross incomes are taxes, and mandatory deductions, such as union dues.
 Voluntary deductions, such as 401(k) contributions are added back.

-For couples with minor children (where there will be a child support order), the calculation for Spousal Support or Alimony Pendente Lite is slightly different.
+In this circumstance, there will be a child support order in addition to spousal support or Alimony Pendente Lite order.
+The calculation for Spousal Support or Alimony Pendente Lite is slightly different.
 This calculation requires taking 25% of the obligor’s monthly net income (the spouse with the higher net income) and subtracting 30% the obligee’s monthly net income (the spouse with the lower net income)

-As stated above, Alimony (recall Alimony is post-divorce support paid to a former spouse) is supposed to be calculated pursuant to a list of factors.
+As stated above, Alimony is supposed to be calculated pursuant to a list of factors.
 In practice, however, we have found that the courts in Pennsylvania either calculate Alimony pursuant to the same formula used for Spousal Support and Alimony Pendente Lite or apply a needs-based analysis.

 For example, if the spouse seeking alimony has a net income of $3,000 a month, and the court, applying a needs-based analysis concludes that the spouse seeking alimony reasonably needs $3,800 per month to pay for his or her for reasonable living expenses, then the spouse paying alimony will be required to pay $800 a month for some period of time.